B*Witched discography

-The discography of B*Witched consist of two studio albums, three extended plays, two compilation albums, two video albums and 11 singles (including two as part of collectives).
+The discography of B*Witched consists of two studio albums, three extended plays, two compilation albums, two video albums and 14 singles (including two as part of collectives).
 The group released their debut single "C'est la Vie" on 25 May 1998.
 Despite mixed reviews, it reached Number 1 on the UK charts, making them the youngest female group ever to do so, and also made Number 9 in the US.
 Subsequent singles "Rollercoaster", "To You I Belong" and "Blame It on the Weatherman" also topped the UK charts.
 The group's debut album, B*Witched, was released in October 1998, reaching Number 3 in the UK charts and was certified Double Platinum in the UK and Platinum in the US.
 B*Witched's second album, Awake and Breathe, released almost exactly a year after their debut, peaked at number 5 on the charts and was certified Platinum.
 Singles from the album were less successful than earlier releases ("Jesse Hold On" reached number 4, "I Shall Be There" number 13 and "Jump Down" number 16 in the UK).
 Across America 2000, featured live tracks of C'est la Vie, Rollercoaster, Jesse Hold On, and the earlier cover of "Does Your Mother Know".

 On 18 October 2012, it was announced that B*Witched would reunite for the ITV2 reality documentary series The Big Reunion.
 In May 2013 B*Witched unveiled a new song called "Love and Money".
 During a radio interview in October 2013, Edele Lynch confirmed that the group would release new material in September 2014.
 In December, they announced via PledgeMusic that they had recorded their second EP, entitled Champagne or Guinness.